prisma-labs/prisma-binding/README.md

 GraphQL Binding for Prisma services (GraphQL Database)

+## Example

+You can check out an example of how to use `prisma-binding` together with codegen [here](https://github.com/graphql-binding/graphql-binding/tree/master/examples/full-example).

 ## Overview

 `prisma-binding` provides a convenience layer for building GraphQL servers on top of Prisma services.
 In short, it simplifies implementing your GraphQL resolvers by _delegating_ execution of queries (or mutations) to the API of the underlying Prisma database service.